fhltang/chews/README.md

    - the file system is intended to be mounted by one VM at a time
    - the file system can completely control the layout of data in blob storage.
 This means that the solution does not need to worry about cache coherence.

+## Feasibility analysis

+We consider the following workstation configuration:
+   - 4 cores
+   - 16GB ram
+   - 256 SSD system disk
+   - 2000GB HDD for dataset
+and the following usage parameters
+   - 1000GB dataset
+   - 64GB used on system disk
+   - 16h of workstation usage.

+As of 2017-08-28, the Google Compute Platform charges the following:
+   - $0.19 per hour for n1-standard-4 VM (4 cores, 16GB ram)
+   - $0.04 per core-hour for Windows Server licence
+   - $0.17 per GB-month for SSD-backed block devices
+   - $0.04 per GB-month for HDD-backed block devices
+   - $0.026 per GB-month for block device snapshots
+   - $0.02 per GB-month for Regional blob storage (zero transfer fee)
+   - $0.01 per GB-month for Nearline blob storage
+   - $0.01 per GB for Nearline retrieval

+For simplicity, we ignore costs for ops on GCS blobs.

+### Desktop PC

+Assuming depreciation over 4 years, a workstation purchase cost of $1550 and GCS Nearline for off-site back up, we have annual amortised costs of
+   - $387.50 for desktop depreciation
+   - $120 for off-site back up on Nearline GCS
+   - Total: $507.50

+### Snapshot-based virtual workstation

+Instead of a enthusiast spec desktop PC we assume a Chromebox is used instead.
+Assuming a purchase cost of $160 for the Chromebox and depreciation over 4 years.

+Using snapshots of block devices when the workstation is powered down, we have annualised amortised costs of
+   - $40 for Chromebox depreciation
+   - $158.08 for the bare VM
+   - $133.12 for the Windows Server licence
+   - $8.52 for the block device storage while the workstation is ON
+   - $331.97 for snapshot storage
+   - Total: $671.09

+### Regional blob-backed caching virtual workstation

+Again, assuming a Chromebox is used instead with a purchase cost of $160 and depreciation over 4 years.

+To reduce latency for populating the cache, we assume that the block devices are created and the cache warmed up once per week.

+Using a small SSD block device of 256GB to cache the dataset stored on Regional (hot) GCS storage, we have amortised costs of
+   - $40 for Chromebox depreciation
+   - $158.08 for the bare VM
+   - $133.12 for the Windows Server licence
+   - $5.80 for the block device storage
+   - $19.97 for the snapshot of the SSD system disk
+   - $240.00 for Regional GCS storage of the dataset
+   - Total: $596.97

+### Nearline blob-backed caching virtual workstation

+Again, assuming a Chromebox is used instead with a purchase cost of $160 and depreciation over 4 years.

+To reduce latency for populating the cache, we assume that the block devices are created and the cache warmed up once per week.
+Note that we have to pay for transfer costs from Nearline to warm up the cache.
+We assume that each week we retrieve 256GB from Nearline to warm up the cache.

+Using a small SSD block device of 256GB to cache the dataset stored on Nearline (warm) GCS storage, we have amortised costs of
+   - $40 for Chromebox depreciation
+   - $158.08 for the bare VM
+   - $133.12 for the Windows Server licence
+   - $5.80 for the block device storage
+   - $19.97 for the snapshot of the SSD system disk
+   - $120.00 for Nearline GCS storage
+   - $133.12 for Nearline retrieval
+   - Total: $610.09